SpacingBat3/WebCord/docs/Support.md

 could cause the incompatibility with the Apple devices.
 However, I may not fix any of the reported issues that I won't be able to reproduce on other platforms.

+Workaround for the signing-issue `xattr -cr /Applications/WebCord.app` For related discussion see [`issue #78`](https://github.com/SpacingBat3/WebCord/issues/78)

 ### Musl libc based Linux distributions

 Unfortunatelly, there's no official Electron release built under musl libc,